 For many people in retirement, caravanning gives them the freedom to travel where and when they like.
 There are many caravan parks in the UK and abroad offering excellent facilities for a small fee.
 Some people join caravan clubs where for an annual fee you get access to well-maintained club sites, reductions on insurance and on ferry travel.

-Most of these clubs have regular newsletter for members and many have websites where information and advice for new and experienced caravanners is available.
+Most of these clubs have a regular newsletter for members and many have websites where information and advice for new and experienced caravanners are available.

 These caravans are designed to be used on standard roads.
 Most touring caravans are suitable for this purpose, but will not be able to cope with off-road or gravel tracks due to the extra strain placed on the caravan chassis and suspension.